The Docker daemon should only be controlled by root and Docker group

 Impact

-Provided the proceeding instructions are implemented, rights to build and execute containers as normal user would be restricted.
+Provided the preceding instructions are implemented, rights to build and execute containers as a normal user would be restricted.

 Default value